 In this guide

-The panels of our Fitness to Practise Committee or Investigating Committee are made up of three people.
+The panels of our Fitness to Practise Committee or Investigating Committee are made up of three people.1

-One of the three people must be a nurse or midwife, and one of them must be a member of the public who is not a registered nurse or midwife (that is, a lay person).
-The Chair of the panel can be a nurse or midwife or a lay person.1
+One of the three people must be a nurse, midwife or nursing associate, and one of them must be a member of the public who is not a registered nurse, midwife and nursing associate (that is, a lay person).
+The Chair of the panel can be a nurse, midwife or, nursing associate or a lay person.2

 If the hearing is about a midwife, there will be a midwife on the panel.
-If the hearing is about a nurse, there will be a nurse on the panel.2 There are two exceptions to this: interim orders, and some substantive order reviews.
+If the hearing is about a nurse, there will be a nurse on the panel.
+If the hearing is about a nursing associate, there will be a nursing associate on the panel.3 There are two exceptions to this: interim orders, and some substantive order reviews.

 Panels that decide on interim ordersBack to top

-If the panel has been asked to consider making or reviewing an interim order, one of the members of the panel must be a registered nurse or midwife.
+If the panel has been asked to consider making or reviewing an interim order, one of the members of the panel must be a registered nurse, midwife or nursing associate.

-However, the nurse or midwife on the panel doesn’t necessarily have to be from same part of the register as the person whose fitness to practise, or entry in the register, we are investigating.3
+However, the nurse, midwife or nursing associate on the panel doesn’t necessarily have to be from the same part of the register as the person whose fitness to practise, or entry in the register, we are investigating.4

 Panels that decide on particular substantive order reviewsBack to top

-At reviews of substantive orders, one of the members of the panel must be a registered nurse or midwife.
-However, we do not require the nurse or midwife to be from the same part as the register as the person whose sanction the panel is reviewing, that is so long as the following conditions are met:
+At reviews of substantive orders, one of the members of the panel must be a registered nurse, midwife or nursing associate.
+However, we do not require the nurse or midwife to be from the same part of the register as the person whose sanction the panel is reviewing, so long as the following conditions are met:

-- the panel decided that the nurse or midwife’s fitness to practise was impaired because of their of health or lack of competence at the initial substantive hearing
+- the panel decided that the nurse, midwife or nursing associate’s fitness to practise was impaired because of their health or lack of competence at the initial substantive hearing

-- the nurse or midwife has been continuously subject to a suspension order, a conditions of practice order, or a combination of periods of suspension and conditions, for at least two years, and
+- the nurse, midwife or nursing associate has been continuously subject to a suspension order, a conditions of practice order, or a combination of periods of suspension and conditions, for at least two years, and

-- the nurse or midwife has never engaged with our proceedings, has told us they no longer want to engage in our proceedings, or have stated that they wish to be removed from the register.4
+- the nurse, midwife or nursing associate has never engaged with our proceedings, has told us they no longer want to engage in our proceedings, or have stated that they wish to be removed from the register.5

 What happens if a panel member cannot continue to sit?Back to top

-Sometimes a panel member becomes unavailable or no longer eligible5 to sit on our panel during the course of a hearing.
+Sometimes a panel member becomes unavailable or no longer eligible6 to sit on our panel during the course of a hearing.

-If this happens, rather than start the hearing again, we are able to substitute a new panel member for the person who is no longer able to sit.6 The panel will still need to be made up of the same kinds of members identified above.
+If this happens, rather than start the hearing again, we are able to substitute a new panel member for the person who is no longer able to sit.7 The panel will still need to be made up of the same types of members identified above.

-When we decide that substituting a new panel member is the best way to proceed, we will explain to the nurse or midwife, in advance of the hearing continuing with the new panel member, why we think it is in the interests of justice to do this.
+When we decide that substituting a new panel member is the best way to proceed, we will explain to the nurse, midwife or nursing associate, in advance of the hearing continuing with the new panel member, why we think it is in the interests of justice to do this.

-We will give the nurse or midwife the chance to tell us whether they agree with a new panel member being substituted.
+We will give the nurse, midwife or nursing associate the chance to tell us whether they agree with a new panel member being substituted.

 After we have substituted a new panel member the hearing can resume.